 - Solid waste should go in the loo.
 Ideally you should rinse and wring out anything else.

 - Unsnap nappy shells and inserts and remove any inserts from the nappy pockets.

 - Place everything in the bucket or wet bag.

 - When you have enough for a wash load, you are ready to empty the contents of the dry pail into the washing machine.

-- Short cycle with half dose of detergent + Long cycle with full dose.
+- Do a short cycle with a half dose of detergent + a long cycle with a full dose.
 Full laundry steps here.

 - If you're using a wet bag we recommend washing it along with your nappies.